asanchez75/europeana_shapes/shapes-edm/doc/shapes/README.md

-- **Shapes are limited to resource nodes:** The same way as shapes can be defined for resources, there should also be a way to define shapes that apply to literals.
-The main interest of this option is to be able to reuse such shapes on several constraints.
+- **Shapes are limited to resource nodes:** The same way as shapes can be defined for resources, there should also be a way to define shapes that apply to literals, but also, to xml:lang.
+The main interest of this option is to be able to reuse such shapes on several properties, or even, over a full range of literals using scopes.
 > As an example, in EDM there are a significant number of properties whose
 > values are dates, for which, we would like to validate against the same
 > pattern.
 The following pattern
 > ```sh:pattern "^[0-9]{4}[-][0-9]{2}[-][0-9]{2}$" ;```
 > was defined for dates, but could be further expanded to consider correct
 > values for day, month, etc.

-- **Missing some inverse comparison properties:** SHACL defines properties for comparing datatyped literals such as sh:equals, sh:lessThan and sh:lessThanOrEqual, but is missing their inverse (e.g. sh:moreThan) with the exception of sh:equals (ie. notEquals).
+- **Missing (some) inverse comparison properties:** SHACL defines properties for comparing datatyped literals such as sh:equals, sh:lessThan and sh:lessThanOrEqual, but is missing their inverse (e.g. sh:moreThan) with the exception of sh:equals (ie. notEquals).
 For the sake of consistency and also because there can be